 Members of the public are encouraged to contact Council with any complaints or concerns about council or council employees.

-Employees are encouraged to raise matters at any time with their supervisors.
+Employees are encouraged to raise matters at any time with their supervisors or managers.